fdumontmd/fdumontmd.github.com/source/_posts/2011-12-23-seven-databases-in-seven-weeks-mongodb-day-1.markdown

 As explained
 [here](http://www.mongodb.org/display/DOCS/Advanced+Queries#AdvancedQueries-RegularExpressions),
-mongoDB supports two notations: a direct JavaScript regexp object using `/.../` and slightly more verbose but more flexible `$regexp` operator.
+MongoDB supports two notations: a direct JavaScript regexp object using `/.../` and slightly more verbose but more flexible `$regexp` operator.
 The syntax for the regular expression in both cases is the same.

-### mongoDB drivers
+### MongoDB drivers

 The [list of drivers](http://www.mongodb.org/display/DOCS/Drivers).